Venison Tamale Pie with layers of cornbread, red enchilada sauce, spicy ground venison, and cheddar cheese all topped with salsa and sour cream.

-- To help lower the fat, even further, use a low-fat cheese and/or use less cheese.
+- To help lower the fat, even further, use low-fat cheese and/or use less cheese.

-- The majority of the carbs is coming from the bread (meal, flour, corn), so maybe you could cut the bread mix in half, making a much thinner crust.
+- The majority of the carbs are coming from the bread (meal, flour, corn), so maybe you could cut the bread mix in half, making a much thinner crust.

 - Whatever changes you make to your Venison Tamale Pie, you can recalculate the nutrition facts at myfitnesspal.com